stephendolan/stephencodes/content/posts/ruby_versus/episode_one.md

 ---
-date: "2019-05-04"
+date: "2018-11-29"
 title: "Ruby Versus | Episode 1 | Library Folder Structure"
 description: "How do you structure your libraries in Ruby?
 In this first installment of Ruby Versus, I'll present two options I've used with the pros and cons of each."
-slug: "ruby-versus-episode-one-library-folder-structure"
+slug: "ruby-library-folder-structure"
-image: "./episode_one.jpg"
+featured: true
+tags: [ruby]
 ---

 ## Background